 Check the Igniter Switch

 If you have an older furnace system, you might need to re-light the pilot.
 New furnace systems have electronic igniters, and you can push the reset button if the igniter is not working.
 If the igniter does not work even after the trick, check the breaker.
-If it’s still not working, call for a professional furnace repair in Palo Alto.
+If it’s still not working, call for a professional furnace repair San Jose.

 Check the Chimney